Monday, April 20, 2015

 Over half (52%) believe U.S. relations with the Islamic world are worse today than they were five years ago, up from 44% last August.
 Just 12% think U.S.-Islamic relations are better since Obama’s speech in Cairo just over five years ago, while 27% say those relations are about the same.

-The survey of 1,000 Likely Voters was conducted on March 18-19, 2015 by Rasmussen Reports.
+The national survey of 1,000 Likely Voters was conducted on April 15-16, 2015 by Rasmussen Reports.
 The margin of sampling error is +/- 3 percentage points with a 95% level of confidence.
 Field work for all Rasmussen Reports surveys is conducted by Pulse Opinion Research, LLC.
 See methodology.

-Voters tend to believe the radical Islamic State group (ISIS) is winning the war in Iraq but are much less supportive of putting U.S. combat troops in the fight than they were six weeks ago.
+Voters tend to believe the radical Islamic State group (ISIS) is winning the war in Iraq but are much less supportive of putting U.S. combat troops in the fight.

-Voters agree with President Obama that America is not at war with Islam but are far less convinced that the economic measures promoted at last month’s White House summit on violent extremism will help protect this country.
+But voters agree with the president that America is not at war with Islam, although they are far less convinced that the economic measures promoted the White House summit on violent extremism earlier this year will help protect this country.

 Rasmussen Reports is a media company specializing in the collection, publication and distribution of public opinion information.

 We conduct public opinion polls on a variety of topics to inform our audience on events in the news and other topics of interest.
 To ensure editorial control and independence, we pay for the polls ourselves and generate revenue through the sale of subscriptions, sponsorships, and advertising.
 Nightly polling on politics, business and lifestyle topics provides the content to update the Rasmussen Reports web site many times each day.
 If it's in the news, it's in our polls.
 Additionally, the data drives a daily update newsletter and various media outlets across the country.